RevenueCat/revenuecat-docs/docs_source/😺 Welcome/projects.md

 >
 > RevenueCat cannot transfer individual Projects between RevenueCat accounts at this time.
 If you anticipate needing to transfer ownership of a Project in the future, make a separate RevenueCat account to own that Project.

-# Configure a new project
+# Configure a new Project

 A Project is a set of Apps, and Apps are paired with a single platform.
 For example, a typical Project might contain one iOS App and one Google Play Store App.
 All Apps within one Project share the same basic setup, including subscription status, integrations, and webhooks.